xvitaly/srcrepair/docs/help/source/faq.rst

 .. index:: faq, installation error, error
 .. _faq-install-error:

-I want to change installation directory, but cannot do it due to error.
+I want to change installation directory, but cannot do this due to an error.
 What shall I do?
 ====================================================================================================

-If you want to install program to a privileged directory, you will need to run installer with admininstrator rights.
+If you want to install program to a privileged directory, you will need to run installer with admininstrator user rights.

 Press right mouse button on installer and select **Run as admininstrator** from context menu.